 Current CSP activity in Europe includes the construction of a 9 MW Fresnel facility in France and a hybrid biomass-CSP facility incorporating 16.6 MW of CSP in Denmark.
 Eleven projects with a combined 441 MW capacity are at various stages of planning and development in Italy, Greece, and Cyprus.

 The reawakening of Spain's CSP market represents the largest market potential in Europe in the coming years, according to market participants.

-Spain was a trailblazer in CSP technology and currently hosts almost all of Europe’s installed capacity.
+Spain was a trailblazer in CSP technology and hosts 2.3 GW of operational capacity, almost all of Europe’s installed CSP base.
 All of Spain's installed capacity was commissioned between 2008 and 2013, before activity was halted by the removal of state subsidies.
 Spanish companies continue to develop CSP technology and play a major role in international projects.

 Strong solar resources, good availability of large flat land area and domestic CSP expertise all favor growth in Spain.
 Other potential markets include the southerly countries of Portugal, Italy and Greece, experts told New Energy Update.